Exopy/exopy/docs/source/dev_guide/instruments.rst

   the serie might be more descriptive than the model (example : Keysight EXG, MXG, and EXG microwave sources).
 For such instruments the serie field should set.
 - 'kind': the kind of instrument.
+Allowed values are : 'Other', 'DC source', 'AWG', 'RF source', 'Lock-in', 'Spectrum analyser', 'Multimeter'.
-Known kinds are defined in 'ecpy.instruments.infos'.
+  Those values are defined in 'ecpy.instruments.infos'.
 This is used only for filtering so this field is not mandatory.
 - 'starter': Id of the starter to use with this driver.
 - 'connections': Ids and default values for the supported connections (the meaningful default values should be documented by the connections).